-Estimating Self-Selection in Medicare Advantage
+Self-Selection and Cross Subsidization in Medicare Advantage

-Update: Finalist for 2023 Pierskalla Award
+Finalist for 2023 Pierskalla Award

 Nurse Practitioner and Certified Nurse Midwife Scope of Practice (SOP)